jayliu50/windows-programmer-dvorak/README.md

 Tips
 ----
-- If you've made changes to they layout but they didn't seem to apply, restart your PC.
+- If you made changes to the layout but they didn't seem to apply, restart your PC.
 - Check [this](http://www.dvzine.org/) comic, you'll enjoy it and you'll learn a lot about the history of Dvorak and QWERTY